 The first was at the Lincoln Medical Center in Bronx, NYC, New York.
 It was headed by Dr. Douglas Lipton, and completed in 1991.
 This study used Auricular Acupuncture on Crack Cocaine users.
 The study was split into groups, one getting the correct Acupuncture treatments, the other getting “placebo” Acupuncture (needles placed in the “wrong” spots).
-Urinalysis results showed that the subjects receiving the correct treatments had lowered their use of the drug, in as little as two weeks.
+Urinalysis results showed that the subjects receiving the correct treatments had lowered their use of the drug in as little as two weeks.
 This was verified by testing for cocaine metabolite levels.
-However, the reduction was not as significant as had been anticipated. *Note that no other type of treatment, such as counseling as given.
+However, the reduction was not as significant as had been anticipated. *Note that no other type of treatment, such as counseling, was given.

 Additional studies, too numerous to mention here have proven the effectiveness of Acupuncture therapy in Nicotine addiction, (look in Bibliography for some case citing).

-Between 1971 and 1972 a series of doctors (Frank Z. Warren: New York University Medical Center; Pang L. Man and Calvin H. Chen: Northville State Hospital, Northville, Michigan), conducted seven surgeries at both Northville State Hospital and at Albert Einstein Medical Center. they used both standard Acupuncture and Electro-Acupunture techniques.
+Between 1971 and 1972 a series of doctors (Frank Z. Warren: New York University Medical Center; Pang L. Man and Calvin H. Chen: Northville State Hospital, Northville, Michigan), conducted seven surgeries at both Northville State Hospital and at Albert Einstein Medical Center.
+They used both standard Acupuncture and Electro-Acupuncture techniques.
 They found that in all cases of surgery (six invasive and one dental) these Acupuncture treatments were successful in stopping the pain of surgery without additional anesthetics.
 In only one case (a repair of an inguinal hernia) did the patient complain of “discomfort;” and only in one additional case did a patient (the same one) complain of post-operative pain.

-In conclusion, I feel that Acupuncture should be considered a valid form of treatment alongside, not only other “alternative” forms of treatment, but also along side mainstream medicine.
+In conclusion, I feel that Acupuncture should be considered a valid form of treatment alongside, not only other “alternative” forms of treatment, but also alongside mainstream medicine.
 More and more insurance companies are discovering the cost effectiveness of Acupuncture.
 Unfortunately, many insurance companies still do not cover Acupuncture therapy, with the exception of Drug Addiction treatments; and then only if other therapies have been unsuccessful, or as part of another program.
 Part of the reason for this is that as of the writing of this paper, the Food and drug Administration classifies Acupuncture needles as “investigational” devices.
 However, since this paper was written, the FDA has reclassified acupuncture needles and so, now, one great block to insurance coverage has been removed.

 Baxi, Dr. Nilesh and Dr.CH Asrani.
 Speaking of: Alternative Medicine: Acupuncture.
 New Dehli, India: Sterling Publishers Private Ltd, 1986.